 The supreme irony here is that as a class mom and pop landlords have always been the most accommodating to tenant needs.
 This will disappear as they are systematically replaced by remote institutional ownership.

 Statewide rent control is now a reality.
 Furthermore, as a landlord you are now prohibited from ending most leases.
 Your ability to screen tenants will also be proscribed and control over their ‘security deposit’ curtailed.
-That leaves you with the Delaware statutory trust option.
+If suitable that leaves you with a possible option of the Delaware statutory trust.

 A Delaware statutory trust’s principal advantage is remote ownership and the investors correspondingly passive role.
 It completely removes you from day to day operation of the property and incumbent difficulties with tenants and local bureaucracy.
 Their headaches are no longer your headaches.
 Additionally, the Delaware statutory trust structure provides a veil to ownership.
 You as a property owner can no-longer be called out by demagogic public officials.
 This is a tactic increasing popular with the left and its war on private property.